A Guide to Sole Trader Accounting

 Pricing

-Zoho Books offers a free package with revenue up to £35,000, standard for £10 per month, including up to 5,000 invoices and Professional for £20 per month.
+Zoho Books offers a free package with revenue up to £35,000, a Standard for £10 per month, including up to 5,000 invoices and a Professional for £20 per month.

 Professional Accountant/Bookkeeper

 Finally, a professional accountant or bookkeeper can take on this task if you don’t have the time or inclination to manage your sole trader accounts.
-They can provide more detailed and accurate financial reports and offer advice and guidance on making tax savings.
+They can provide more detailed and accurate financial reports and offer guidance on tax savings.

 So, as you can see, there are plenty of options for sole traders to help keep their accounting in order.
 Whether you use an Excel spreadsheet, bookkeeping template or online accounting software, it’s important to ensure that all records are kept up-to-date and secure.